TomSmail/HackThe6ix/README.md

 <img src="globe_screenshot.png" alt="Pine Protection example screen" />

-This project was created for <a href="https://devpost.com/software/bug-sprayer">Hack The 6ix 2022</a>, achieving 2nd Place overall and the "Best Hardware Project" prize.
+This project was created for <a href="https://devpost.com/software/bug-sprayer">Hack The 6ix 2022</a>, achieving 2nd Place overall, "Best Hardware Project"  and "Best Use of Protocol Buffers".